-Civilian Investigations Specialists or CIS, work under the Operations Administration Bureau of the Oklahoma City Police Department, and the direct supervision of a police lieutenant.
-The primary purpose of a CIS is to respond to non-emergency calls for police service, such as, property crimes, public nuisance, vandalism crimes, etc. that do not require the presence of a commissioned police officer.
+Property Crime Specialists,or PCS, work under the Laboratory and Support Services Division in the Investigations Bureau of the Oklahoma City Police Department, and the direct supervision of a police lieutenant.
+The primary purpose of a PCS is to respond to non-emergency calls for police service, such as, property crimes, public nuisance, vandalism crimes, etc. that do not require the presence of a commissioned police officer.

 Essential job functions include:

 - Conducting initial criminal investigations in the field and/or over the telephone;